With the advent of a New Year, it is always a good idea to make changes on the inside such as:

 All photos by S. and C. Lindau

-Great cut–and thanks for the inspiration
+thanks for the statistics 🙂

 How did you do this?